-How To Get Rid Of Headaches Caused By Summer Heat?
+7 Ways To Prevent And Get Rid Of Headaches Caused By The Summer Heat

 Headaches caused by summer heat are mostly migraines.
 Sometimes they can be tension-type headaches or sinus too.
 Your risk for headache rises by 7.5% with every 5°C rise in temperature.
 To avoid an attack, wear sunglasses and a wide hat, don't skip meals, and keep yourself hydrated.
 Once an attack is under way, drink water, eat ginger every 4 hours, rub a peppermint oil-based gel on your temples, and try deep breathing and meditation.